IgorTimoshenko/IMTDataGridBundle/README.md

 The bundle provides a new `imt_data_grid.manager` service that returns an instance of `IMT\DataGrid\Manager\ManagerInterface`.
-So the only thing to do is to request the the `imt_data_grid.manager` service from the container to get an instance of `IMT\DataGrid\Manager\ManagerInterface` and start using the [IMTDataGrid][1] library:
+So the only thing to do is to request the `imt_data_grid.manager` service from the container to get an instance of `IMT\DataGrid\Manager\ManagerInterface` and start using the [IMTDataGrid][1] library: